About the African Diaspora International Film Festival (ADIFF)

 What We Do

-• Independent Filmmakers Are Celebrated: We champion the work of emerging and established directors from Africa, the Caribbean, Latin America, Europe, and the United States.
+Our programming supports both emerging and established filmmakers whose work reflects diverse perspectives across Africa, the Caribbean, Latin America, Europe, and the United States.

 Our Legacy